openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Wealth Level**: 3

-*Whether outfitted on a mecha unit or launched via a soldier's shoulder mount, this anti-air and anti-tank missle can stop just about anything.*
+*Whether outfitted on a mecha unit or launched via a soldier's shoulder mount, this anti-air and anti-tank missile can stop just about anything.*

 Deadly 2, Expendable, Weapon (Cannon)